EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/development-workflow.md

     When pulling containers, instead of using the GitHub access token you used to push the container, it is **recommended** you use a GitHub access token with 'read:packages' scope only.
 Restricting where you use your read-write token can keep your GHCR secure.

-If a runtime is not specified then podman is used as the default.

 ### 3.2 Run container

-The container can then be run with `ces-run`:
+Once pulled, the container can be run with `ces-run`:

 ```sh
 ces-run [<runtime>] ghcr.io/<namespace>/<container_name>:<container_tag>
 ```

+`<runtime>` should match that you provided to `ces-pull` i.e., one of `podman`, `apptainer`, or `k8s`, depending on what container runners are available in your Safe Haven.
+If a runtime is not specified, then `podman` is used as the default.

 `ces-run` supports the following optional arguments under most runtimes:

-- Use `--opt-file=<file>` to specify a file containing additional options to be passed to the runtime
+- `--opt-file=<file>` specifies a file containing additional options to be passed to the runtime.
-- Use `--arg-file=<file>` to specify a file containing arguments to pass to the container command or entrypoint
+- `--arg-file=<file>` specifies a file containing arguments to pass to the container command or entrypoint.
-- Use `--env-file=<file>` to specify a file containing environment variables which will be set inside the container
+- `--env-file=<file>` specifies a file containing environment variables which will be set inside the container.

 Containers that require a GPU can be run by adding the `--gpu` option.
-See `ces-run [<runtime>] --help` for all available options.

 !!! warning "Do not use container run commands directly"

     You **must not** use commands such as `podman run` or `apptainer run` directly as these will not mount your data directories.

+!!! tip

+    See `ces-run [<runtime>] --help` for all available options.

 ## Step 4.
 Pull and run container inside your Safe Haven

 To use the containers inside the Safe Haven, log into your Safe Haven VM following [Safe Haven Services Access](..//safe-haven-access.md).

 Now, follow the steps of [Step 3.
-Pull and run container inside the CES test VM](#step-3-pull-and-run-container-inside-the-ces-test-vm).
+Pull and run container inside the CES test VM](#step-3-pull-and-run-container-inside-the-ces-test-vm) to pull and run your container.